xt0r3/system-setup/README.md

-Run `bash script.sh`
+**Requirements**: Ubuntu 20.04 LTS

-After that, the example notebooks should work as intended
+Run `bash script.sh` (or `bash script-vim.sh` if you want to add vim keybindings to your environment) After that, the example notebooks should work as intended.

 # Jupyter Lab Setup
 This part guides you through how the `setup.sh` script actually works and what you need to pay attention to when modifying the results.
 Reading it is **strongly** recommended.